JamesLawton/poseet-copy-01/content/pages/index.md

       - title: Expert Guidance
         content: >
-          Have you ever wanted to kick a ball like Ronaldo or dance like Rihanna? poseet can use any video, even your own, as an expert guide to help you replicate the same activities.
+          Have you ever wanted to kick a ball like Ronaldo or dance like Rihanna?
+Poseet can use any video, even your own, as an expert guide to help you replicate the same activities.
 We analyze your form to measure every success and help you replicate it - time and time again.
         actions: